fsprojects/fsharp-ai-tools/README.md

 of TF, while still achieving some degree of cohabitation with the TF ecosystem (graphs are graphs, and we believe they can be saved/visualized using standard TF tools, and even made to interoperate with TF-Python).

-# The TensorFlow API for the F# Programming Language
+# The TensorFlow API for F#

 See `TensorFlow.FSharp`.
 This API is designed in a similar way to `TensorFlowSharp`, but is implemented directly in F# and contains additional functionality.

 # The Differentiable F# DSL

+See `TensorFlow.FSharp.DSL`.
 This DSL allows differentiation of F# code as follows:

 ```fsharp
     // Define a function which will be executed using TensorFlow